Jevgenija-student/english-for-designers/README.md

 **What I want to improve:**
 - Writing confidence
 - Explaining my process in more detail

+- ## Vas praktik